instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ## Nov 17

-- [x] Tried to connect Raspberry Pi to the NYU network through the terminal according to Jack's instructions -- didn't work:
+- [x] Tried to connect Raspberry Pi to the NYU network through the terminal.

+I followed Jack's instructions documented in [his blog](https://jackbdu.wordpress.com/2017/04/01/interactive-media-arts-capstone-technical-documentation/).
+First, I hashed my NYU password and then added a vim command with my network authentication for NYU wifi, however that did not seem to make any difference on the network options on RaspPi.

 <img src="/media/commands.JPG" width="400">
 <img src="/media/vim-text.JPG" width="400">